After ambitious campaign promises, Biden faces a governing grind

 Democrats generally appraise McConnell as cold and calculating with a laserlike focus on maintaining the Republican majority.
 In his new memoir, former president Barack Obama describes what he calls McConnell’s “shamelessness” in pursuit of power.
 Obama relays a story Biden told him about the time he tried to explain the merits of a piece of Democratic legislation McConnell had blocked: McConnell raised his hand to Biden like a traffic cop and said, “You must be under the mistaken impression that I care,” according to the book.

 That doesn’t mean no business can be conducted between the two men.
-McConnell has expressed interest in economic relief for those affected by the novel coronavirus, and his home state of Kentucky was thrown into chaos last week when a major bridge linking the state with Ohio was closed indefinitely when a fiery accident led to an hours-long chemical fire; that bridge has long been a top target for replacement in any infrastructure deal.
+McConnell has expressed interest in economic relief for those affected by the novel coronavirus, and his home state of Kentucky was thrown into chaos this past week when a major bridge linking the state with Ohio was closed indefinitely when a fiery accident led to an hours-long chemical fire; that bridge has long been a top target for replacement in any infrastructure deal.

 Biden’s policy proposals during the campaign were sweeping and ambitious.
 He adopted some proposals from Sen. Elizabeth Warren (D-Mass.), including canceling at least $10,000 of student loan debt and increasing Social Security payments by $200 per month.
-He promised to move to eliminate Trump’s tax cuts “on day one,” proposed adding a public option to the Obamacare insurance exchanges and put forward $2 trillion in spending to address global warming.
+He promised to move to eliminate Trump’s tax cuts “on Day One,” proposed adding a public option to the Obamacare insurance exchanges and put forward $2 trillion of spending to address global warming.

-Such ideas now appears beyond reach, with strategists for both parties girding against a revival of a tea party-like insurgency that propelled Republicans’ 2010 gains, possibly led by an out-of-office but still influential Trump, that could punish Republicans who dare cross party lines.
+Such ideas now appear beyond reach, with strategists for both parties girding against a revival of a tea party-like insurgency that propelled Republicans’ 2010 gains, possibly led by an out-of-office but still influential Trump, that could punish Republicans who dare cross party lines.
 Even if Democrats win both Georgia seats and have the slimmest of majorities, Biden would have to ensure every Democrat is willing to vote for his plans, and in some cases find 10 Republican supporters to overcome a filibuster, a Senate rule meant to blunt votes without a supermajority backing that he has shown little interest in removing.

-Even on immigration, prospects of a comprehensive deal that would provide a pathway to citizenship for about 11 million undocumented are far lower than a first term focused on reversing Trump’s border legacy and possibly attempting a permanent fix for those migrants brought to the country as children who received temporary protection under Obama.
+Even on immigration, prospects of a comprehensive deal that would provide a pathway to citizenship for about 11 million undocumented immigrants are far lower than a first term focused on reversing Trump’s border legacy and possibly attempting a permanent fix for undocumented immigrants who were brought into the country as children and received temporary protection under Obama.
 One immigration activist suggested lessons could be learned from Trump and his chief immigration adviser.

-“If there is one thing we learned from Donald Trump and Stephen Miller it is you can refashion an immigration system by executive action,” said Frank Sharry, the executive director of America’s Voice, which favors a comprehensive deal.
-“There will be a lot of pressure on Joe Biden and Kamala D. Harris to make that happen.”
+“If there is one thing we learned from Donald Trump and Stephen Miller, it is you can refashion an immigration system by executive action,” said Frank Sharry, the executive director of America’s Voice, which favors a comprehensive deal.
+“There will be a lot of pressure on Joe Biden and [Vice President-elect] Kamala Harris to make that happen.”

-Liberals in the House and Senate, meanwhile, are likely to continue to push for votes on bills that Biden ran on but could split the party, including plans to expand government health care and fund variations on the Green New Deal, with federal funding of carbon neutral industries.
+Liberals in the House and Senate, meanwhile, are likely to continue to push for votes on bills on which Biden ran but which could split the party, including plans to expand government health care and fund variations of the Green New Deal, with federal funding of carbon-neutral industries.

 “We need a stronger economic message,” said Rep. Ro Khanna (D-Calif.), the vice chair of the Congressional Progressive Caucus.
 “We didn’t speak enough about our jobs programs.”

 But some of those votes could create peril for the party’s moderates, whose reelection in two years is the only path to holding Democratic control of the House.
-They won office by promising to act independently of the Democratic Party, and are likely to go their own way on some votes.
+They won office by promising to act independently of the Democratic Party and are likely to go their own way on some votes.

-“You are going to have to allow them to continue to be independent and tell that story and allow them to be members of Congress for the country and not for the Democratic Party,” said Dan Sena, who was executive director of the Democratic Congressional Campaign Committee in 2018 when moderate victories created the House majority.
+“You are going to have to allow them to continue to be independent and tell that story and allow them to be members of Congress for the country and not for the Democratic Party,” said Dan Sena, who was executive director of the Democratic Congressional Campaign Committee in 2018 when victories by moderate candidates created the House majority.

-Republicans, meanwhile, are already telegraphing a repeat of the election platform that worked down ballot this year, including a disproportionate focus on high profile liberal stars, like Rep. Alexandria Ocasio-Cortez (D-N.Y.).
+Republicans, meanwhile, are already telegraphing a repeat of the election platform that worked down ballot this year, including a disproportionate focus on high-profile liberal stars such as Rep. Alexandria Ocasio-Cortez (D-N.Y.).

-“It’s very clear that AOC could care less about what Joe Biden thinks or wants,” Republican Congressional campaign consultant Corry Bliss said.
-“And after Democrats spend two years trying to defund the police and pass a the Green New Deal, the midterms are going to remind us of the glory of 2010.”
+“It’s very clear that AOC could care less about what Joe Biden thinks or wants,” Republican congressional campaign consultant Corry Bliss said.
+“And after Democrats spend two years trying to defund the police and pass the Green New Deal, the midterms are going to remind us of the glory of 2010.”

 Such messages proved fatal to many Democratic candidates this cycle.
-Among the many down-ballot Democrats who fell short this year was Julie Slomski, a candidate for the Pennsylvania state senate in Erie, who was blitzed with late advertising that claimed she supported defunding the police, which she did not.
+Among the many down-ballot Democrats who fell short this year was Julie Slomski, a candidate in Erie for the Pennsylvania state Senate who was blitzed with late advertising that claimed she supported defunding the police, which she did not.
 Though Biden narrowly held Erie, Slomski, who tried to tie herself to the top of the ticket, lost by about 20 points.

 She also found her target voters lured away by some of Trump’s campaign arguments.

-“I don’t know if we had the messaging right on covid,” said Caitlin Handerhan, Slomski’s campaign manager. “‘Keep the Economy Open’ resonated with people here.”
+“I don’t know if we had the messaging right on covid,” said Caitlin Handerhan, Slomski’s campaign manager. “ ‘Keep the economy open’ resonated with people here.”

-Faced with such difficult knots, Democrats have for the moment comforted themselves in their belief that Biden’s unique record and public persona might find a way to transcend the deep political divisions, even if he lacks the public enthusiasm that greeted Barack Obama’s election in 2008.
+Faced with such difficult knots, Democrats have for the moment comforted themselves in their belief that Biden’s unique record and public persona might transcend the deep political divisions, even if he lacks the public enthusiasm that greeted Obama’s election in 2008.

-“I can’t think of anyone who would be more experienced in making the best you can out of a difficult situation, with divided government in the midst of a crisis,” said Sen. Christopher A. Coons (D-Del), who holds the seat Biden did for 36 years.
+“I can’t think of anyone who would be more experienced in making the best you can out of a difficult situation, with divided government in the midst of a crisis,” said Sen. Christopher A. Coons (D-Del), who holds the seat Biden occupied for 36 years.
 “He ran on an agenda that makes sense to middle America, which is why he won.”

 With that win, Biden has earned a chance to reshape the Democratic Party in his image, though it is unclear how long he has to seize the moment.

-“The main thing is going to be we’ve got to rebrand the party,” moderate Rep. Tim Ryan (D-Ohio) said.
+“The main thing is going to be we’ve got to rebrand the party,” said moderate Rep. Tim Ryan (D-Ohio).
 “Joe Biden has a great political brand.
 Because it’s real, it’s who he is.
-And the problem is if you ask 10 people on the street corner in Youngstown or Flint or Jackson, Miss., ‘What do the Democrats stand for?’ you’d get 10 different answers.”
+And the problem is if you ask 10 people on the street corner in Youngstown or Flint or Jackson, Mississippi, ‘What do the Democrats stand for?’ you’d get 10 different answers.”